NCI-CGR/TypeSeqHPV/README.md

-TypeSeqHPV Ion Torrent Plugin
+Ion Torrent Plugin
 ================

 We also include a wrapper for the Ion Torrent server that can be uploaded via the provided zip file.
-The prerequisite for running the Ion Torrent Plugin sucessfully is to install docker on the server ahead of time.
+The prerequisite for running the Ion Torrent Plugin successfully is to install docker on the server ahead of time.

 ### Install docker